896ma/896ma/README.md

-- 👋 Hi, I’m SolarCrash
+- 👋 Hi, I’m Marvine
-- 👀 I’m interested in Full Stack web Development
+- 👀 I’m a  Full Engineer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React and Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  Backend Development
 - 📫 How to reach me ..solarcrash3@gmail.com

 <!---